KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

 sidebar_position: 1
 ---

-# Manage Docs Versions
+# PN Junction

 Docusaurus can manage multiple versions of your docs.

-## Create a docs version
+## Overview

-Release a version 1.0 of your project:
+This simulation performs DC simulation of Si PN in 1D.

 ```bash
 npm run docusaurus docs:version 1.0